Using Personalization To Increase AOV And Conversion Rates

 Segment on the basis of individual shoppers vs. wholesalers

-“Wholesalers” is another segment of customers who have different needs.
+“Wholesalers” are another segment of customers who have different needs.
 Individual shoppers want quick, one-off purchases and may not be as likely to sign in or create accounts on branded sites.

 But catering to wholesale clients by allowing them to sign in to receive special discounts and review orders without calling an account management team makes the experience much better for them.
 Clarion Safety sells industrial-grade safety labels.
 This organization has created a special experience for wholesale customers that allows them to use different check-out options, such as “charge to the account.”